eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

 ## Configuration Based on Glob Patterns

-<b>v4.1.0+.</b> Sometimes a more fine-controlled configuration is necessary, for example, if the configuration for files within the same directory has to be different.
-Therefore you can provide configurations under the `overrides` key that will only apply to files that match specific glob patterns, using the same format you would pass on the command line (e.g., `app/**/*.test.js`).
+<b>v4.1.0+.</b> Sometimes a more fine-controlled configuration is necessary, like if the configuration for files within the same directory has to be different.
+In this case, you can provide configurations under the `overrides` key that only apply to files that match specific glob patterns, using the same format you would pass on the command line (e.g., `app/**/*.test.js`).

 Glob patterns in overrides use [minimatch syntax](https://github.com/isaacs/minimatch).